 PSYC1004 to cover more advanced topics.
-Assessment: 100% coursework.
-Prerequisites: PSYC1001 and PSYC1004.

 PSYC2062.
 Introduction to psychopathology (6 credits)

 This course will provide a broad exposure to both theory and practice in clinical psychology.
 It is a foundation course in mental health, counselling and other psychological services.
 A wide array of types of mental disorders will be examined.
 Important themes will be emphasized such as the continuum in behaviour from mental health to mental illness, the diathesis-stress and nature-nurture models and epidemiology.